camptocamp/c2cciutils/README.md

 At the base of the configuration you have:

 - `version`: Contains some regular expressions to find the versions branches and tags, and to convert them into application versions.
-- `audit`: The audit configuration, see `c2cciutils/audit.py` for more information.
 - `publish`: The publishing configuration, see `c2cciutils/publish.py` for more information.

 Many actions can be disabled by setting the corresponding configuration part to `False`.